MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 > [!NOTE]
 > Cloud App security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in class encryption.
 Native client applications and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.

-<a name="featured-apps"></a>By natively integrating with Azure AD, any app that is configured with SAML or Open ID Connect can be self-onboarded.
+<a name="featured-apps"></a>By natively integrating with Azure AD, any app that is configured with SAML or Open ID Connect you can onboard any app yourself.
 In addition, the following apps are featured by Cloud App Security and are already onboarded and ready to use in any tenant:

 - AWS
 - Azure DevOps (Visual Studio Team Services)